Boot camp (correctional): United States

 The first boot camps appeared in the states of Georgia and Oklahoma in 1983.
 Boot camps are intended to be less restrictive than prison but harsher than probation.

 In most U.S. states participation in boot camp programs is offered to young first-time offenders in place of a prison term or probation; in some states a youth can also be sentenced to participate in such a program.
 The time served can range from 90 to 180 days, which can make up for prison sentences of up to 10 years.

 Federal shock incarceration programs are authorized under 18 U.S.C. § 4046, although the placement requires consent of the prisoner.

 In 1995, the U.S. federal government and about two-thirds of the 50 states were operating boot camp programs.
 Presently, there are no statistics as to how many boot camps there are in the U.S. In 2000, there were 51 boot camps still open.
 In 2010, 80% of participants were ethnic minorities.

-There are many types of boot camps.
-Some boot camps are more therapeutic.

 State-run boot camps were banned in Florida on June 1, 2006, through legislation signed by Florida Governor Jeb Bush after 14-year-old Martin Lee Anderson died while in a boot camp.
 Anderson died as drill instructors beat him and encouraged him to continue physical exercise after he had collapsed.
 While Anderson was unconscious, guards placed ammonia tablets near his nose in an attempt to revive him, and he suffocated.
 Anderson attended Bay County Boot Camp in Panama City, Florida.
 The Victory Forge Military Academy in Florida has come under intense scrutiny of its methods, which border on physical abuse.
 The camp's defense is that the parents had signed a contract authorizing the use of physical force against their children.

 Evaluation

 Studies in the United States suggest that boot camps with a strong therapeutic component (such as education, drug treatment and counselling) have a positive effect on participants, while those that have no counselling and consist only of physical activity have a significant negative effect.
 A key criticism is that the emphasis on authority can only result in frustration, resentment, anger, short temper, a low self-esteem and aggression rather than respect.
 Some boot camps have been the subject of abuse scandals.
-According to The New York Times there were 31 known deaths of youths in U.S. boot camps since between 1980 and 2009, a rate of approximately one death each year.
+According to The New York Times there were 31 known deaths of youths in U.S. boot camps between 1980 and 2009, a rate of approximately one death each year.